djq/mapping_democracy/_posts/2013-01-10-Public-Transport-Accessibility-in-Dublin.md

 # How many people can access Public Transport by foot? #

 Using this preliminary analysis we can start to examine how many people in Dublin are served by the network.
-The assumption used is that people are prepared to walk up to 625m to a public transport stop.
-From this we cann assess how much of Dublin is served by public transport using this approach.
-In the next article on this site I will be examining what people can access using public transport within 30 minutes of travelling.
+The assumption used is that people are prepared to walk up to [500m](http://www.humantransit.org/2011/04/basics-walking-distance-to-transit.html) to a public transport stop.
+From this we can assess how much of Dublin is served by public transport using this approach.
+In the next article on this site I will be examining what people can access using public transport within 30 minutes of travelling from each grid location.

 <!---Any 250m grid-cell where the centroid of the grid fell within a 500m road network distance was considered.
 In the worst case, the total distance would be 500m.  --->